 THE Y SUMMER CAMP DIFFERENCE

 YMCA camps are deeply rooted in tradition and offer a unique experience.
-We have camps offer one focus or specialty, and camps where children participate in a variety of activities and experiences like archery, sports, swimming, crafts and more.
+We have camps that offer one focus or specialty, and camps where children participate in a variety of activities and experiences like archery, sports, swimming, crafts and more.

 “Our three areas of focus are achievement, belonging and relationships,” Kim explained.
 “We want children to feel like they are part of something bigger, that they are a part of a team or family that wants them to be there.”